Setnor School of Music

 Associate Professor, Piano

-Steven Heyman is an associate professor of music at the Syracuse University Setnor School of Music.
-He has appeared in solo recitals, chamber music concerts, and as concerto soloist throughout the United States, Canada, and Europe.
+Steven Heyman has appeared in solo recitals, chamber music concerts, and as concerto soloist throughout the United States, Canada, and Europe.
 He has appeared in London, Paris, Prague, Munich, Vienna, Salzburg, Oslo, Montreal, Quebec, Los Angeles, Cincinnati, Milwaukee, Washington, Salt Lake City, Juneau, Philadelphia, and New York, among others.
 In New York, he has appeared in Lincoln Center, Columbia University, Carnegie Hall, and as an invited artist for a Juilliard tribute to the late legendary artist/teacher Adele Marcus.
 He received his education at the Juilliard School as a scholarship student of Adele Marcus and at the Hochschule fur Musik und darstellende Kunst in Vienna with Hans Graf.
-Mr. Heyman has won prizes in over a dozen national and international competitions.
+Heyman has won prizes in more than a dozen national and international competitions.
 As a result of winning the Juilliard School’s Concerto Competition, he appeared with the Juilliard Orchestra in Lincoln Center.

-Currently he is an associate professor and co-chair of the Keyboard Department at Syracuse University, where he has been the recipient of the School of Music’s Most Outstanding Faculty Member Award.
-In the summer of 2007, Mr. Heyman gave concerts and classes in Beijing and Shenyang China.
+Heyman has been the recipient of the Setnor School of Music’s Most Outstanding Faculty Member Award.
+In summer 2007, he gave concerts and classes in Beijing and Shenyang, China.
 At the conclusion of a residency at the Shenyang Conservatory of Music, he was appointed a visiting professor.